2i2c-org/team-compass/services/delivery/index.md

   - create new columns in the cloud billing spreadsheet for this new deal.

 BD uses the Order concept within HubSpot to initiate the request for Delivery.
-We use n8n to automate the information transfer between HubSpot and GitHub/Airtable.
+We use n8n to automate the information transfer between HubSpot and GitHub.

 :::{warning}
 We are trying to automate using n8n but this does not yet capture everything about a Deal to guarantee delivery.
 It remains important for information held within BD about related to the Deal to be transferred to PS.